cfcosta/rack-analytics/README.markdown

 		use Rack::Analytics::RequestLogger

 Be sure to just use one of those, since they are mutually excludent (and `only` has a preference over `except`).
+You can also create custom parsers, too, you just need to feed the parser with lambdas, like that:

+    require 'rack/analytics'

+    parser = Rack::Analytics::RequestParser.new

+    parser << lambda { |env, data| data['port'] = env['SERVER_PORT'] }
+    parser << lambda { |env, data| data['test'] = env['rack.test'] }

+    Rack::Analytics.parser = parser

+    use Rack::Analytics::RequestLogger

+The env is a hash with all the parameters of the request, and the data is the fields that are saved on the MongoDB.
+Just be creative.
+You can use any kind of object, though, as long that they respond to `call` with two arguments.

 ## Notes on Patches/Pull Requests ##